Adityan0198/Swarm-Py3-Object/README.md

 # Swarm-Py3-Object
 Implementation of bot as a python object
 Issue with dest_point seems to be floating point error
+ipynb contains example, use bot.py as module